PastyPurpleTrolls/game-contest-server/documentation/user/index.md

 ##Terminology

-* Player- a student’s submitted file to play in a contest.
+* Player- a user’s submitted file to play in a contest.
 * Rounds- one specific instance of a game.
 For example, a single game of checkers, or a single game of risk.
 Consists of two or more players.
 * Matches- 1 or more rounds, each round with the same players.
 * Tournaments- a competition between two or more players.
 The competition consists of a series of matches.
 For example, a single elimination tournament.